Business Customs

 Health

-Travelers are encouraged to carry their own medical supplies as some medications are either not available in Uganda or only available in generic form.
-According to the World Health Organization, as of July 2022, Uganda has administered at least 23.9 million doses of COVID-19 vaccines of which 12 million are fully vaccinated, reaching only about 25.4% of the country’s population.
-As of June 2022, the Ministry of Health requires that all travelers be fully vaccinated and COVID-19 tests be taken at an approved facility within 72 hours of departure for both inbound and outbound travel to/from Uganda for all travelers, if not fully vaccinated.
+Travelers are encouraged to carry their own medical supplies, as some medications are either not available in Uganda or only available in generic form.
 Malaria is widespread and the use of appropriate prophylaxis and bed nets is strongly recommended to lower the risk of contracting malaria.
 Typhoid fever and Hepatitis A and B immunizations are also recommended as is the meningococcal immunization.
 Yellow fever is particularly present in northern Uganda but can be reliably prevented with the required Yellow Fever vaccine.
 Uganda requires proof of Yellow Fever immunization to enter the country.
 Please be sure to have your immunization card appropriately stamped with the Yellow Fever immunization stamp.
-Due to poor sanitation throughout Uganda, enteric diseases including E. Coli, giardia, amoebic dysentery, and shigella are common.
-Travelers should not eat roadside foods and are encouraged to drink bottled water as typhoid and cholera outbreaks are common.
+Due to poor sanitation throughout Uganda, enteric diseases, including E. Coli, giardia, amoebic dysentery, and shigella, are common.
+Travelers should avoid roadside foods and are encouraged to drink bottled water as typhoid and cholera outbreaks are common.
 Although tap water is treated, water from taps is not potable and should be boiled for five minutes and filtered before drinking.
 Fruits and vegetables should be soaked for 20 minutes in chlorinated water if they are to be eaten uncooked.
 Most lakes and rivers are infested with bilharzia, limiting water-based recreation.
 Restaurant food should be hot and cooked.
 Uncooked foods, salads, and fruits without their peels should be avoided as they could cause enteric diseases.
 Stray animals, to include cats and dogs, should be avoided as they may carry rabies.
-Adult HIV prevalence is about 6.2% (7.6% among women and 4.7% among men).
+Adult HIV prevalence is approximately 6.2% (7.6% among women and 4.7% among men).
 Prevalence is much higher in major cities and regions that depend on cross-border trade.

 Private Hospitals: